Dewey's sit-ins: Background

 During the 1960s, the Dewey's Restaurant’s 17th Street and 13th Street locations became popular evening spots for young Philadelphians.
 These included many LGBT locals who frequented Rittenhouse Square and nearby neighborhoods, bars, and theatres (currently known as Philadelphia's "Gayborhood").

 Dewey's provided a place for "non-conforming" individuals who were unwelcome at other local establishments to socialize.
 Warnings to the LGBT community such as "FAGOT'S-STAY OUT" were displayed in nearby bars like The Beanery.
 Early in 1965, and allegedly in response to a "crowd of gender-variant teenagers" whom Dewey's considered unruly, management and employees of Dewey's began a new discriminatory policy denying service to LGBT individuals.
 When three teenagers heard of LGBT patrons being denied service, they took action.
-In the spirit of African American lunch counter sit-ins, which became more prevalent in the 50's and 60's, the first Dewey's sit-in was organized.
+In the spirit of African American lunch counter sit-ins, which became more prevalent in the '50s and '60s, the first Dewey's sit-in was organized.
 Little information exists as to how the first Dewey's sit-in was organized and who specifically was involved in both sit-ins.
 Both the activists involved in the first sit-in and Clark Polak and the Janus Society's involvement in the organization of the second Dewey's sit-in, no doubt helped create momentum for the LGBT cause.